- “Shire” shall mean the Shire of Merredin, being the owner of the Cummins Theatre and adjacent Tivoli room, bar, kitchen.

 19 ROCK CONCERTS, ADULTS ONLY CONCERTS, & HIGH RISK FUNCTIONS

-In addition to the required Front of House staff, a security guard(s) shall be engaged at the hirer’s cost for the duration of any performance as determined by the Theatre Manager.
+In addition to the required Front of House staff, a security guard(s) shall be engaged at the hirer’s cost for the duration of any performance as determined by Theatre Management.

-The Theatre Manager must be advised in advance should the piano be required and must not be used without the permission of the Theatre Manager.
+Theatre Management must be advised in advance should the piano be required and must not be used without the permission of Theatre Management.

-Under no circumstances must the piano be moved without the permission and supervision of the Theatre Manager.
+Under no circumstances must the piano be moved without the permission and supervision of Theatre Management.

 Important Note: Merredin does not have a resident piano tuner, precise tuning of these instruments cannot always be guaranteed.
-Tuning of the piano can be arranged by the Theatre Manager but the cost will be invoiced to the hirer.
+Tuning of the piano can be arranged by Theatre Management but the cost will be invoiced to the hirer.

-Permission to decorate any part of the Venue is at the discretion of the Theatre Manager.
+Permission to decorate any part of the Venue is at the discretion of Theatre Management.

-The following items are not to be used in the Venue without consent of the Theatre Manager.
+The following items are not to be used in the Venue without consent of Theatre Management.